lucadelu/pyModis/docs/source/scripts/modis_mosaic.rst

 modis_mosaic.py
 ----------------

-**modis_mosaic.py** is a script to create a mosaic of several MODIS tiles in HDF format.
+**modis_mosaic.py** creates a mosaic of several MODIS tiles in HDF format, using MRT mrtmosaic software or GDAL library.

 Usage
 ^^^^^^